Skip to navigation Skip to content

 The first album by Electronic, ‘Electronic’ including the collaboration with Neil and Chris, ‘Patience of a saint’, is finally released on May 27th.

-They wind up the U.K. leg of the Fundamental Tour with a show in Swindon.
+They conclude the brief continental European leg of their current tour with a show in Gothenberg, Sweden.